wavefrontHQ/docs/pages/doc/logging_log_browser.md

 ---
-title: Find and Examine Logs in the Log Browser (Beta)
+title: Find and Examine Logs in the Logs Browser (Beta)
 keywords: data, logs
 tags: [logs]
 sidebar: doc_sidebar
 permalink: logging_log_browser.html
-summary: Learn how to filter and explore logs in the Log Browser.
+summary: Learn how to filter and explore logs in the Logs Browser.
 ---

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
 To participate, contact your Tanzu Observability account representative."%}

-If you notice anomalies on your metrics charts or see that a service on the application map has large latency value, use the Log Browser to troubleshoot your issues.
+If you notice anomalies on your metrics charts or see that a service on the application map has large latency value, use the Logs Browser to troubleshoot your issues.

-## Get Started with the Log Browser
+## Get Started with the Logs Browser

 The Logs Browser supports in-depth exploration of your logs.
-You can zoom into a time window, and you can filter and search your logs, so you see exactly what you're interested in.
+You can zoom into a time window, and you can filter and search your logs, so that you see exactly what you're interested in.

 To use the Logs Browser:

 1. Configure your application and the log shipper to [send logs to Tanzu Observability](logging_send_logs.html).
-1. In your web browser, log in to your Wavefront instance.
+1. In a web browser, log in to your Wavefront instance.
-1. On the toolbar, click **Logs**.
+1. On the toolbar, click **Logs (Beta)**.

 On the Logs Browser, you can filter and examine logs for a selected period.